Peace-Aielumoh/Rainfall-Prediction-Model-for-Nigeria-/README.md

 ## Usage
 To run the provided code and train your rainfall prediction model:

-1. Ensure you have the required dependencies installed by running:
-   `pip install -r requirements.txt`
+1. Ensure you have the required dependencies installed by running: requirements.txt `pip install -r requirements.txt`

 2. Load your time series data into the script (`trainX`, `trainY`, `valX`, `valY`).